The End? All things new

 new_heaven_earth3

 The first thing John notices of God’s great renewal is the continuity of our lives as we know it – that our eternal existence will be both physical and spiritual, lived out in “a new heaven and a new earth” (21:1; compare Isaiah 65:17-25).
-God’s promise is the renewal of both our physical existence and spiritual existence.
+God’s promise is the renewal of our physical and spiritual existence.
 So Paul’s cry for deliverance “from this [wretched] body of death?”
 (Romans 7:24-25) is not answered by being eternally free of a body.
 No, “when we see [Christ], we’ll be like him” – having the same resurrected body as he has.
 We don’t know much, just that our resurrected bodies will be “imperishable”, “glorious” and “powerful” (1 Corinthians 15:42-43).
 Eternally free of corruption and at peace – as it was in the Garden.

 Free of fear and flaw.
 The next thing John notices of this renewed creation is that “the sea was no more” (21:1).
 In this apocalyptic genre, John is not trying to say that the new earth will be one big continent without oceans.
-(Do I hear the surfers and divers sighing relief?)
+(Do I hear the surfers and divers sighing in relief?)
 As mentioned in a previous post, the sea in ancient literature represents everything mysterious and dangerous, all the hidden forces of evil.
-In stating that the “sea was no more” John sees a world where there is no more evil, and therefore no need to fear.
+In stating that the “sea was no more,” John sees a world where there is no more evil, and therefore, there is no need to fear.
 It speaks of a life without terror, loss, and lack.
-John clarifies this by writing “death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”
+John clarifies this by writing, “Death shall be no more, neither shall there be mourning, nor crying, nor pain anymore, for the former things have passed away.”
 (21:4) O, what peace awaits us!

 NewJerusalem